WebBurnout/config/README.md

 ## Tmux handyness

+c-space for escape
 tmux a # -- attach to last created session

 tmux new -s [name of session]
 tmux a -t [name of session]

-ctrl+b " -- split horizontally
+ctrl+space " -- split horizontally
-ctrl+b % -- split vertically
+ctrl+space % -- split vertically

 ## Vim handyness